ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 The interested user should consult a reference on regular expressions after studying the simple examples provided here to learn more.

-# Data extraction, analysis, and visualization
+# Tools for data extraction, analysis, and visualization

 The basic function data extraction function in `rfishbase` is `which_fish()`.
 The function takes a list of fishbase data (usually the entire database, `fish.data`,